Too much screen time can be a problem. Here are some things to remember when allowing your child to get on the screens.

 Raising healthy children is a challenge.
-This is particularly true now that we have children that have never lived without the influence of the big and small screen in their lives.
-It is important to remember that we need to unplug frequently from the screen in order to rest well and allow our bodies to recharge.
+This is particularly true now that we have children that have never lived without the influence of big and small screens in their lives.
+We need to unplug frequently from screens in order to rest well and allow our bodies to recharge.

 Here is another post that will give you some great printables that you can print for your children to use.

 It is important to acknowledge that there are benefits to using tablets and computers.
 Children are able to access books online.
 Some of these books are read by adults so children get to hear what good reading sounds like.
 Reading is one of those habits that we want our children to practice.

 I am sure you are all familiar with Sesame Street.
 It is definitely different from when I was growing up but it is still a resouce for children to learn vowel sounds and practice counting.
 This is a great way to use the television and computer screen.